awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 This example shows an increase in traces with a fault at the root node during the time of an incident\.
 Incidents in downstream services don't always correspond to an increase in client errors\.

 Choosing **Analyze insight** opens the X\-Ray Analytics console in a window where you can dive deep into the set of traces causing the insight\.
-For more information, see [Interacting with the AWS X\-Ray Analytics console](xray-console-analytics.md)\.
+For more information, see [Interacting with the Analytics console](xray-console-analytics.md)\.

 **Understanding impact**